Fall in Love with Fall at These 6 Downtown DSM Bridges

 Gray’s Lake Bridge

 Take a Look: The quarter-mile-long bridge allows walkers, runners and bikers to journey across Gray’s Lake year-round, and is notably beautiful during the fall in Downtown Des Moines.
 The bridge is surrounded by water and trees, with views of the Downtown skyline peeking through the foliage.
-At night, multicolored dichroic glass combines with backlighting to create colorful, angular shapes spanning the walkway and sparkling off the lake water beneath.
+At night (pictured below), multicolored dichroic glass combines with backlighting to create colorful, angular shapes spanning the walkway and sparkling off the lake water beneath.

 Deeper Dive: The lake itself was a former gravel and sand excavation site.
 In 1998, David and Elizabeth Kruidenier outlined a vision and donated $1.5 million to create the trail around Gray’s Lake.
 Professor Cal Lewis, founding principal of Herb Lewis Kruse Blunck Architecture, created the bridge’s design and was assisted by then-intern Erin Olson-Douglas.